dkhublani/Nesh_Project/README.md

 ## From where
 The objective of the project is to create a simple web interface where someone can search using  the Ticker Symbol or Name of a company and receive insights about the company.
 We used NASDAQ.com to extract stock price and other financial numbers.

 API from Yahoo is used to extract the stock trends.
+We focused only on few companies in this project(OXY, EOG, APC, APA, COP and PXD) but any company can be added depending on the requirements just by using the corresponding ticker.

+## Description

+ Some basic insights are as follows:-

+ * Last known stock price ad stock price trend
+ *